arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/post_api_view_arangosearch.md

 The name of the View.

 @RESTBODYPARAM{type,string,required,string}
-The type of the View.
+The type of the View (immutable).
 Must be equal to *"arangosearch"*.

 @RESTBODYPARAM{cleanupIntervalStep,integer,optional,uint64}
 Wait at least this many commits between removing unused files in the